fthomas/refined/README.md

 [![Coverage Status](https://img.shields.io/coveralls/fthomas/refined/master.svg)](https://coveralls.io/r/fthomas/refined)
 [![Codacy Badge](https://img.shields.io/codacy/e4f25ef2656e463e8fed3f4f9314abdb.svg)](https://www.codacy.com/app/fthomas/refined)

-## Overview

-_refined_ is a Scala library for refining types with type-level predicates which constrain the set of values described by the refined type.
+**refined** is a Scala library for refining types with type-level predicates which constrain the set of values described by the refined type.
 It started as a port of the [refined][refined.hs] Haskell library (which also provides an excellent motivation why this kind of library is useful).